Nobody is required to give an SSN for a background check.

 Protected Personally Identifiable Information (PPII) is defined in Title 2, U.S. Code of Federal Regulations, Section 200.1.
 This type of protected information is protected by federal law.
-Do not confuse this with Personally Identifiable Information, (PPI), which is not protected.
+Do not confuse this with Personally Identifiable Information, (PII), which is not protected.

 Can a SSN be required for a background check?

 Social Security Cards are issued by the IRS (not the SSA) for specific government purposes, as defined in the Social Security Act of 1935.

 Social Security Cards remain property of the federal government.
 You, if you were issued one, are the custodian of government property.
 You have a duty to responsibly use what they entrusted to you.
 It was issued for government purposes.
 Not for other uses.
 The original cards stated, in bold capitalized red letters, “NOT FOR IDENTIFICATION“.

 Here is a complaint letter that you can use.
 They will wisely refuse to answer my questions.
 You must then force them to answer in court.